 GENEALOGY: The Genealogical Research Society of Eau Claire will meet at 10 a.m.
 Saturday at the Chippewa Valley Museum in Carson Park.

-A short business meeting will be followed with a presentation on Irish genealogy by Travis Melville.
+A short business meeting will be followed with a program, “Mayflower 101,” by Bill Hopkins, governor of the Society of Mayflower Descendents in Wisconsin.

 The meeting is open to the public and refreshments will be served.